- Page 1:Best Parental-Control and Monitoring Apps

 I was disappointed with My Mobile Watchdog's location features, with infrequently updated location-logging data and an inability to set up geofencing.
 Web-filtering tools are unrefined, and you can only block specific sites one by one instead of restricting entire categories of websites.
 Still, I do like the way My Mobile Watchdog breaks down a child's mobile activities on its dashboard.

-Mobile Spy Basic Version 7
+Mobile Spy Basic Version 7: Focuses on Activity Logs

 Mobile Spy ($100 a year for up to three devices) takes a different tack from the other services reviewed here, with its most robust features focused on logging your child's activity.
 That's a fine approach if that's what you're looking for in parental-control software, but realize that you won't have much say in how your child uses the mobile device.
 You can only block apps, not set time limits, and social-media monitoring only works on a rooted device.
 I was also unable to block callers, though I could set an alert for when a specified number contacted my child's phone.